kghthor/premium_exp/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you'd like to change or improve.

 📫 Contact
-Name: Raj Khatri
+Name: Harish K G
-Email: rajkhatri8060@gmail.com
+Email: harishindian123@gmail.com
-GitHub: @khatri-raj
+GitHub: @kghthor